 6. Scholarships.
 In addition to the extremely low cost of tuition, the University of Texas and Plan II both offer scholarships, amounting to hundreds of thousands of dollars every year.
 Many of the UT scholarships are based on merit as well as financial need.
 Furthermore, as the years pass, students become eligible for more scholarships including scholarships for summer school, study abroad and thesis research.

-7. Dude, it's Austin!
+7. It's Austin!
 Austin is one of the most beautiful and exciting cities in the United States.
-It has an active artistic and political scene, lots of live music, the highland lakes, hike and bike trails, marathons, music festivals, great restaurants (the best Tex-Mex in Texas) and Eeyore's Birthday Party.
+It has an active artistic and political scene, lots of live music, the highland lakes, hike and bike trails, marathons, music festivals, great restaurants (the best Tex-Mex in Texas) and more.
 Oh, and don't forget the largest urban bat population in North America.
 Austin has all the perks of a big city with a small town sensibility--community and comfort.
 It also has one of the most educated populaces in the nation.

 9. Leading-Edge Technology.
 The University of Texas at Austin has some of the most advanced computer facilities in the world with multiple student computer facilities open 24 hours a day almost year-round.
 The University of Texas was one of the first state universities to install ethernet access in all campus dormitory rooms.
 Tech support, blogs, free e-mail, web sites and technology classes are available.
 Plan II has a small computer lab specifically set up for Plan II students.

 10. A Bright Future.
 Many Plan II students continue post-baccalaureate in law school, business school, medical school or graduate schools in biology, philosophy, public policy, engineering, and other fields.
 They are accepted into the most selective graduate programs across the nation.
 Plan II graduates work in some of the most prestigious firms in the nation.
 In essence, a Plan II degree is the most fulfilling way to step forward to a bigger and brighter future.